-The backdrop is steel and glass buildings reaching into the blue, while the forefront reveals pedestrians, cars, and, lo and behold, a hand rickshaw puller!
+The backdrop is steel and glass buildings reaching into the blue while the forefront reveals pedestrians, cars, and, lo and behold, a hand rickshaw puller!
 I did not expect to see this here.
 Mamata Didi would be pleased.
-We saunter into a pretty stretch of cherry-blossom trees or, “sakura” as they say here, adjacent to the river.
+We saunter into a pretty stretch of cherry-blossom trees– or “sakura” as they say here– adjacent to the river.
 The sakura has the effect of a white net filtering sunlight, an incandescent veil casting mottled shadows on the promenade below.
 Families are out picknicking, frolicking, opening lunch boxes of sushi, soups, and noodles; rice and pickles galore.
 After clicking plentiful photos of ourselves against a variety of dappled settings- an activity the locals are just as feverishly enjoying- we decide to find a restaurant.

 It will be our first proper meal together.
 We come by one that has a queue flowing onto the pavement; must be good.
 Inside we’re made to take off our shoes and sit on low-lying wooden slats precisely laid on tatami mats.
 Most of the diners present are locals.
 The waitresses are wearing traditional kimonos.
 I’m starving.
 The food consists of two bento box meals, miso soup, fried tempura, an assortment of sea food, along with sake to wash everything down.
 It’s immensely satisfying.
 I love their pickles and sauces.
 And rice is always tasty for lunch, unlike in the morning.

 The Sensoji Temple is Tokyo’s oldest.
 The shrine is thronged, by Japanese standards, but everything is orderly, again by Japanese standards.
 At the anterior a cluster of incense-sticks- reminiscent of the Indian agarbati – is smouldering under a canopy; devotees are taking in the essence exactly as they would in India during a temple aarti.
 Further on lies a large rectangular container, raftered at the top, into which people are showering coins.
 I follow suit.
 The inner-sanctum within which the idols are placed, the colossal bronze Buddha sat splendid and centre-stage, is sectioned off firmly by a metal net.
-Do they have Japanese priests for these temples I wonder?
+Do they have Japanese priests for these temples I wonder.
 All about palms meet in the familiar namaste posture.
 These deities could just as comfortably inhabit an Indian temple.
 What is surreal is the squeaky cleanliness, the silence and calm.
 I could lick the floor.
 On exiting the main shrine a large stone tablet comes into view.
-It is unclear which period it belongs to as the explanation is only in Japanese, but what is curious is that the slab bears an inscription recognizably of Sanskritic origin as opposed to the Sino-Japanese symbols we see around.
+It is unclear which period it belongs to as the explanation is only in Japanese, but it’s curious that the slab bears an inscription that is recognizably of Sanskritic origin as opposed to the Sino-Japanese symbols we see around.

 After meandering back to the station, we submerge ourselves in the subway-system like the oldtimers we now consider ourselves, and surface at Shinjuku.
 If Shibuya was all lights, shops, restaurants, and people in masks, Shinjuku is the commercial centre chock-full of towering office buildings, lights, and, for sure, people in masks.
 The train station here is so capacious that it looks like a town in itself.
 We wander, explore.
-My friend inhales a couple of cheese burgers along the way while I appreciate parasols fashioned like samurai swords up on sale.
+My friend inhales a couple of cheese burgers along the way while I appreciate the parasols fashioned like samurai swords up on sale.
 This is just the sort of gimmick aimed at gulling impressionable tourists as myself.

 We then stop at a snazzy café.
 Before coming here I was educated that Japanese chefs, in keeping with their nation’s unspoken codebook, are perfectionists at European cuisines, especially gourmet and Italian.
 Which is a justified observation perhaps as all the savouries we try are excellent.
 Outside a crowd of teenagers is shrieking the street down at seeing a singer’s performance being exhibited on a wide plasma-screen.
 This is the loudest display of emotion I’ve seen here yet.

 Our next port of call is Harujuku, the youth culture and fashion centre.
 I sight many hip cafes, hipper clothing and accessory stores, and the hippest dressed Tokyo-ites, all in the same place.
 If I were to draw an analogy with London I’d say this place looks like Islington overrun by the Japanese version of the Camden Town crowd.
 It’s a pity staring is considered rude in most cultures, other than mine.
-(On the topic of fashion and youth, it is appearing that anything ostensibly ‘western’ is de rigueur in this city, though this is not to say that the Japanese have failed at tenaciously preserving their traditions.)
+(On the topic of fashion and youth, it is appearing that anything ostensibly ‘western’ is de rigueur in this city, though this is not to say that the Japanese have failed to tenaciously preserving their own traditions.)

 Day 3/ Kamakura and Tokyo